HashemE1999/social-network-api/README.md

   ## Usage
   To serve as a connection to MongoDB for a prototype social media website.

   ## License
   This project is licensed under the MIT license.

   ## Contributions
   Access the public GitHub repo.

-  ## Testing
+  ## Walkthrough Video
-  Use Insomnia
+  Attached is the link to a walkthrough video demonstrating the functionality of the app: https://drive.google.com/file/d/1MjN1nOQgXbHfn0xxrah4XeZwc9fp9K-e/view

   ## Contacts
   For questions and/or business inquiries, please reach out to me at: